The Pairing Puzzle

 It’s worth remembering that in those places where wine is made, people have historically gotten along just fine by cracking open the local product with whatever’s on the table.
 Think about this.
 If you live in Beaune, chances are you’ll be drinking basic red and white Burgundy (Chardonnay or Pinot Noir), routinely, with pretty much everything.

 Part of this is habit, for sure, but part is availability and loyalty to the regional economy and culture.
-It helps that in these places, the cuisine has grown up together with the wine culture.
+It helps that in these places, the cuisine has grown up alonside the wine culture.
+They’re siblings, of a sort.

 Think about how pleased you were that night in the tapas bar on a Madrid side street, where you chose a few glasses of wine off the blackboard and drank them with multiple dishes, all different.
 There were some surprises; here and there an intriguing dissonance.
 But it was all fun and, in its own way, the experience served as a mini master class in the subject.

 Fourth, pairing should never get in the way of drinking what you know (or have reason to believe) you like and avoiding what you don’t.
 Could anything be more obvious?
-No one’s enjoyment is enhanced when suborned into consuming something they consider unpalatable.
+No one’s enjoyment is enhanced when suborned into consuming something they consider less than pleasing.
 It’s good to be a little adventurous, certainly.
 But adventure loses its charm when it ranges into the uncomfortable or downright disagreeable.

 Now that we’ve laid the groundwork, let’s look at some practical approaches you can use to think about what works with what.
 We put them into three categories, with catchy names that make them easy to remember.